-When no ambiguity arises, we omit the default next-hop and simply say "e is an $a \rightarrow d$ LFA".
-However, a is not a $f \rightarrow d$ LFA, because if f passed packets to a when (f, d) had failed then those packets would eventually loop back to it along the $a \rightarrow d$ shortest path (recall that a is not aware of the failure).
+By continuing our example we find that a is not a $f \rightarrow d$ LFA, because if f passed packets to a when (f, d) had failed then those packets would eventually loop back to it along the $a \rightarrow d$ shortest path (recall that a is not aware of the failure).
 In fact, f does not have an LFA to d in this configuration at all, leaving the network vulnerable to the failure of link (f, d).
-Overall, there are 30 source destination pairs in this six-node network, from which the followings are not protected by LFA: $d \rightarrow f, d \rightarrow e, c \rightarrow e, f \rightarrow d, c \rightarrow b, a \rightarrow b$ and $c \rightarrow a$, resulting a 77% coverage.
+Overall, there are 30 source destination pairs in this six-node network, from which the followings are not protected by LFA: $d \rightarrow f, d \rightarrow e, c \rightarrow e, f \rightarrow d, c \rightarrow b, a \rightarrow b$ and $c \rightarrow a$, resulting a 77% LFA coverage.